Internships at Scottsdale Arts

 This intern will have the opportunity to work directly under our chief financial officer to assist with regenerating historical Scottsdale Arts income statements.
 This intern will be able to lead a research project on finding published studies that show the personal and public benefits of art and artistic expression.
 The output of this research will be useful information about customers, fundraising, branding, and marketing to present to our CEO, Board of Trustees, donors, and staff.

-- Learn and use accounting software for one of the largest arts nonprofit organizations in the state.
+- Learn and use accounting software for one of the largest arts non-profit organization in the state.

-- Work directly with the CFO to generate past and monthly income statements.
+- Work directly with the CFO to generate past and monthly income statements and analysis of ticket sales.

 - Research scholarly sources in relation to the arts.